 The Consequences of Student Loan Default

-Allowing student loans to go into default can have serious financial consequences.
+Allowing student loans to go into default can have serious financial consequences that can affect your credit for years to come.
+Here’s what you need to know:

 - Direct Federal Student Loans are in default when they reach 270 days past due